-Arrangements for securing efficiency, effectiveness, and economy in the use of resources yundertaking a high level review of how NHS Wales is tackling the planned care backlog;
+Arrangements for securing efficiency, effectiveness, and economy in the use of resources with the planned care stackling a high level review of how NHS Wales is tackling the planned care stackling;

 31 I have a statutory requirement to satisfy myself that the Health Board has proper arrangements in place to secure efficiency, effectiveness, and economy in the use of resources.
 I have undertaken a range of performance audit work at the Health Board over the last 12 months to help me discharge that responsibility.
-This work has involved:
+This work